 The traditional rule for using a comma after however in a sentence is that the adverb should not be used at the beginning of a sentence.
 However, most style guides consider this rule old-fashioned.
 The adverbs in this position act as conjunctions, and therefore they can be used at the beginning or the end of a sentence.

 Similarly, a comma should be used after the adjective that directly follows the last clause.
 In this case, the adjectives should be equally important.
 Therefore, a comma should be used between lively and happy.
-However, not all adjective pairs are coordinate.
+However, not all adjective pairs are coordinated.